SwedbankPay/swedbank-pay-design-guide-jekyll-theme/index.md

             icon_content="at-check-circle"
             image_alt_text="The image shows a woman seated in a comfortable chair in her home using a computer to make an online payment." image_src="/assets/img/betala-online.jpg"
-            text='Note that wide image cards will not display any icon if the card has an image.' use_wide=true
+            description='Note that wide image cards will not display any icon if the card has an image.' use_wide=true
-            to="/#cards/"
+            url="/#cards/"
         %}
     </div>
     <div class="col">